1 John 2:12-14 Three Stages of Christian Maturity

 The Purpose

-This article is designed to help believers understand the three stages of Christian maturity as developed in 1 John 2:12-14.
-It aims to help them identify their position on the growth chart, evaluate their spiritual life, and better equip other brethren they might be discipling.
+This article is designed to help believers understand the three stages of Christian maturity as outlined in 1 John 2:12-14.
+It aims to assist them in identifying their position on the growth chart, evaluating their spiritual life, and better equipping other brothers and sisters they might be discipling.

 The Passage (1 John 2:12-14)